Monkey Kingdom: Plot

 In the ruins of an ancient city in the jungles of Polonnaruwa in Sri Lanka, Maya is a toque macaque who was born at the bottom of the social order tree in her family.
 Even though she is a lowborn, the troop's alpha male, Raja, keeps a close eye on her, and considers Maya to be his property.
 One day, during the courtship season, a handsome male monkey named Kumar arrives & catches Maya's gaze from just outside of the troupe's territory.
 As Maya is in estrus, she and Kumar discreetly mate, but are caught by Raja, who knows that he has been duped.
 Kumar is chased away by Raja and his sub-alpha male guards.

 6 months later, Maya gives birth to Kumar's son, Kip.
 With Kumar gone, Maya is left to raise, feed and care for their new son alone.
 As monsoon season arrives, Maya takes advantage of the feast that it brings.
 Later, during a time of food scarcity after the monsoon season ends, Maya takes Kip and leads the other Lowborn to a lily pond, where they forage and even dive to procure the nutritious seed pods of the lotus lily, knowing that the Highborn would not even recognize the lotus lily pond as a possible food source.
 As Maya and her fellow Lowborn submerge and emerge with seed pods, they are unknowingly being stalked by a monitor lizard.
 Maya, Kip and the Lowborn watch in horror as one of their own is captured and eaten by the monitor lizard.

 The next day, Maya, with Kip clinging to her, then finds a caterpillar patch and begins gorging on the highly nutritious caterpillars.
-When the queens of the family, known as the Sisterhood, discover that Maya has not given them priority over this high protein, high value food source, the punishment from the Sisterhood is swift and severe.
-Maya is beaten mercilessly by the trio, who then kidnap her son, Kip, and take him far from Maya.
-After some time, the Sisterhood lose interest in Kip and abandon him, leaving him vulnerable, scared and alone in the woods.
-Maya searches for hours for her lost child, frequently calling out to him vocally, until finally, the two are reunited, bringing the traumatic separation to a happy end.
+When the queens of the family, known as the Sisterhood, discover that Maya has not given them priority over this high protein, high value food source, Maya is beaten mercilessly by the trio, who then kidnap her son, Kip, and take him far from Maya.
+After some time, the Sisterhood lose interest in Kip and abandon him, leaving him alone in the woods.
+Maya searches for hours for her lost child, frequently calling out to him vocally, until finally, the two are reunited.

 The next day, Maya leads the Lowborn far from their home into a neighboring city, where they find copious food.
 They raid a home full of food intended for a birthday party that's to occur later that afternoon.
 With the humans away and oblivious to the macaque's break-in, Maya and her cohorts gorge on birthday cake, bread, fruit and all other manner of food.
 During the actual raid, Kip remains safe with another lowborn, just outside of the home that his mother has raided.
-The lowborn return to the troop's home in the forest, a granite outcrop called Castle Rock, and they fall asleep with an unfamiliar sensation; full stomachs.
+The lowborn return to the troop's home in the forest, a granite outcrop called Castle Rock, and they fall asleep with full stomachs.